FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/CFT_services_in_COBOL/_index.md

 {
-    "title": "Using services in COBOL",
-    "linkTitle": "Using services in COBOL",
+    "title": "About Transfer CFT services in COBOL", "linkTitle": "About services in COBOL",
-    "weight": "330"
+    "weight": "350"
 }This book begins with this topic which provides information about using the Transfer CFT services in COBOL.